A logo for the roofing crew with a red square

 What to Do When a Skylight Is Leaking

-Chelsey Smith • Aug 28, 2024
+Chelsey Smith • August 28, 2024

 A leaking skylight can quickly turn from a minor annoyance into a significant problem for homeowners.
 Left unchecked, it can lead to water damage, mold growth, and even structural issues.
 Understanding the importance of skylight maintenance and knowing how to address leaks promptly is crucial for protecting your home.
 In this blog, we’ll walk you through everything you need to know, from identifying a leak to preventing future occurrences.